 Pony Club is a term that is not well known in the U.S., but is very popular overseas.
 The term “pony”, which dates back in the late 20’s, referred to the mount of a young equestrian.
 As a matter of fact, The Horse Institute in Britain started Pony Clubs in 1929.

 Bailey Oaks Farms has a Pony Club modeled after the European Pony Clubs.
-Our program is geared towards kids 5 – 12 years old who have a passion for horses and are interested in learning to ride.
+Our horse lesson program is geared towards kids 5 – 12 years old who have a passion for horses and are interested in learning to ride.
 Equestrian education is the primary focus, including horse care, terminology and English riding techniques.
-We work with each child both individually and in a group setting.
 We have dedicated Pony Club arenas to ensure a safe and positive experience.

 What does a young rider learn?
 A child as young as five typically has the strength needed to carry equipment from the tack room to the stall or designated pony area.
 They will learn the name of each piece of equipment, what it is used for, how to care for the equipment and how to tack up the horse.
 Additionally, they will learn the parts of a horse as they learn proper grooming techniques.